vippsas/vipps-partner/partner-documentation-template.md

 [partner keys](https://developer.vippsmobilepay.com/docs/partner/partner-keys)
 or not.

-1. Explain that (since you use the Partner API and partner keys) the merchant does not have to do anything after ordering Vipps MobilePay in the partner's interface:
+1. Explain that (since you use the Management API and partner keys) the merchant does not have to do anything after ordering Vipps MobilePay in the partner's interface:

    "When the application is complete, you will get an email.